 2. Make Your Goals Specific

-If you’ve got ‘three overnight hikes’ on your list, write down the trails that you actually want to hike.
+If you’ve got ‘three overnight hikes’ on your adventure resolutions list, write down the trails that you actually want to hike.
 Scroll through your screenshots, your saved Insta files, the We Are Explorers Adventure Map.
 Actually compile all of the digital collateral from other people’s lives and make a plan for your own.

 You can’t wait for opportunities to present themselves.
 Sometimes they do, but you’re going to have far less adventure if you’re sitting around waiting for them.
 Having a list means that if you meet someone keen, you can immediately say: have you done the Scenic Rim Trail?
 It’s on my list and I’d love to go in the next month.
 Keen?